- Disneyland Paris (Paris, France)

-One of the most visually stunning and exciting rides in the world can be found at Disney’s Animal Kingdom.
-Avatar Flight of Passage consistently generates hours-long lines with guests coming off the ride saying that it was worth every minute.
+One of the world’s most visually stunning and exciting rides can be found at Disney’s Animal Kingdom.
+Avatar Flight of Passage consistently generates hours-long lines, with guests coming off the ride saying it was worth every minute.
 Impressive, no?

 On this 3D ride, you climb on the back of a mountain banshee and fly through Pandora as if you were a Na’vi hunter.

-While it would be impossible to truly experience how incredible this ride is from your computer, you can get a pretty good idea at how special it is without a FastPass+.
+While it would be impossible to experience how incredible this ride is from your computer truly, you can get a pretty good idea of how special it is without the help of Genie+.

 Hold on as you careen through the Himalayan peaks on old train tracks as mystic Yeti chases after you.

-One of the really special parts of Animal Kingdom is the fact that there are — wait for it — a lot of animals on the property!
+One of the exceptional parts of Animal Kingdom is that there are — wait for it — a lot of animals on the property!

-You can actually go on an open-air safari which covers over 100 acres of land, home to 34 species of animals.
-With everything from open plains to rocky wetlands, you will be amazed at how many beautiful animals are living in the park — and how close you can get to them.
+You can go on an open-air safari that covers over 100 acres of land, home to 34 species of animals.
+With everything from open plains to rocky wetlands, you will be amazed at how many beautiful animals live in the park — and how close you can get to them.

-Whether it is a stunning giraffe, a regal lion, or one of the rhinos or elephants, there is plenty to see on this 18-minute tour.
+Whether it’s a stunning giraffe, a regal lion, or one of the rhinos or elephants, there is plenty to see on this 18-minute tour.

-Fortunately, thanks to technology, we can experience some of the world’s most incredible rides and scratch that ever-present “Disney itch” from home.
+Fortunately, thanks to technology, we can experience some of the world’s most incredible rides and scratch that ever-present “Disney itch” from wherever we are.

-With options in 4K and even with 360-degree cameras, you can start planning exactly which rides you want to get your FastPasses for when things get back to normal.
+With options in 4K and even with 360-degree cameras, you can start planning exactly which rides you want to reserve when you visit the park.